CONTRIBUTORS

 Tiggy Johnson

 Tiggy Johnson began telling tales as a youngster when she told her mum her brother had hit her.
 With maturity, she developed skills to make stuff up that doesn't necessarily come true.
-Her science degree and past life as an insurance loss adjuster did little to prepare her for her current work as a stay-at-home mother, writer and editor of literary magazine Page Seventeen.
+Her science degree and past life as an insurance loss adjuster did little to prepare her for her work as a stay-at-home mother, writer, family historian, past editor of literary magazine Page Seventeen and most recently, small-business woman, one of three owners of Charm Packed.
 Her short story collection 'Svetlana or Otherwise' was released in 2008 and her poetry collection 'First taste' in 2010.
-Tiggy recently moved from Melbourne's Dandenong Ranges to the south of Brisbane with her husband, Bryden, and their children, Hamish, Claudia and Dylan.
+Tiggy lives south of Brisbane with her husband, Bryden, and their children, Hamish, Claudia and Dylan.

 Solitaire